How Many Grams Is 75ml

 • Solids: For irregularly shaped solids, you would typically measure the mass using a scale and then determine the volume through water displacement.
 This method involves submerging the object in water and measuring the volume of water displaced.
 Then, density is calculated (mass/volume), and the density can be used to predict the mass of a different volume of the same material.

 • Gases: Gases are compressible, and their density depends heavily on pressure and temperature.
-Therefore, converting the volume of a gas to mass requires using the ideal gas law (PV = nRT) or similar equations, along with knowledge of the gas's molar mass and the conditions of temperature and pressure.
+Which means, converting the volume of a gas to mass requires using the ideal gas law (PV = nRT) or similar equations, along with knowledge of the gas's molar mass and the conditions of temperature and pressure.

 Practical Applications and Real-World Examples